7 Simple Advertising Terms Every Food Blogger Should Understand

 Impression: Anytime an individual ad is displayed to a visitor on your website.

-With our example food blog, Yum Yum Tummy, we have 3 total ad units.
+With our example food blog, Yum Yum Tummy, we have 3 total ad units on display.
 If a visitor came and looked at a single page on our blog it could potentially result in 3 impressions.

 We could also say that the 1,000 page views we have on our blog could potentially result in 3,000 impressions.